-We review our Community Regeneration Strategy on an on-going basis to ensure that, as far as practical, we can develop and sustain projects within the context of the core services that we need to deliver as well as the current economic climate and the ever reducing amount of public and private funding opportunities available for Community Regeneration.
+During 2022 we will be reviewing our Community Regeneration Strategy to ensure that, as far as practical, we can develop and sustain projects and the core services that we need to deliver in the context of the current economic climate, and the ever-reducing amount of public and private funding opportunities available for Community Regeneration.
 In the context of ensuring Value for Money in our operations, it is even more crucial now that we weigh up options for concentrating on our core services of managing and delivering more homes and providing a wider service through community regeneration activities.